 The relationship the anti-graffiti squad have with the artists extends beyond chasing them through train yards.
 As Detective Seargant Jez Walley, the cop who was responsible for tackling graffiti in the South East, explained in an issue of the BTP magazine: "Repeat offenders come to know us very well, and some regularly write abuse about us as part of their vandalism or on social networking sites.
 It can get pretty personal, but you accept that it comes with the role and shows, I think, that what we do is having an effect."

 G.Money argued that some police officers, namely DC Saysell [who declined to be interviewed for this piece], make it personal themselves.
 "He's as obsessed with graffiti as we are, but he's obviously just backing the other team," said G.Money.
 "He's in the corner where he can pretty much pick who he wants to fuck.
 If he sees graff that he likes, then he wants to nick you."

 According to Saysell, he's just doing his job.
-"I am a disciple of the 'Broken Windows Theory'," he said during a lecture at the Southbank Centre.
-"I personally, in my own experience, do think [graffiti] leads to antisocial behaviour, other types of more serious crime and urban decay."
+"I am a disciple of the 'Broken Windows Theory,'" he said during a lecture at the Southbank Centre.
+"I personally, in my own experience, do think [graffiti] leads to antisocial behavior, other types of more serious crime and urban decay."

 In other words, if a commuter sees some bubble letters on a panel rather an advert, they might think they're about to get their bag nicked.